- What Is ANSI Z535?

 What Is ANSI Z535?

 The ANSI Z535 standards are broken down into six parts numbered Z535.1 through Z535.6.
-This makes it easier for facilities to reference the exact portion of the standards they need at any given time.
-This also helps ensure the standards are easier to understand and not overwhelming for those in the facility.
+This makes it easier for facilities to reference the exact portion of the standards they need at any given time and helps ensure the standards are easier to understand for those in the facility.
+It is aligned with the international ISO 3864 standard and is officially administered and published by the National Electrical Manufacturers Association.

 ANSI Z535.1 | Safety Colors

 ANSI Z535.1 sets the standards for the colors used on safety signs.
 It provides readers with detailed definitions for the signs, the color standards that should be used, the tolerances for the colors, and more.
-Whenever creating or buying safety signs, it is a good idea to double check to make sure the colors are in line with the colors listed in this section.
+OSHA has adopted the safety sign color codes set forth by ANSI and whenever creating or buying safety signs, it is a good idea to double check to make sure the colors are in line with the colors listed in this section.
+For example, the color red is not just used for fire signs!
+It is also the designated color for danger signs, for labeling containers of flammable liquids, emergency stop buttons, and more.

 ANSI Z535.2 | Environmental and Facility Safety Signs

 When making safety signs that are used for facilities and out in the environment, all signs must follow a uniform look and style.
-This helps people recognize the size, shape, symbols, lettering, and other components of a safety sign, even from a distance.
-Following these standards can make safety signs much more effective.
+The ANSI Z535.2 standard establishes a format for safety signs that helps people recognize the size, shape, symbols, lettering, and other components of a safety sign, even from a distance.

 ANSI Z535.3 | Criteria for Safety Symbols

 Safety symbols are one of the most important aspects of any good safety sign.
 Symbols are used in many industries and typically have the same or similar meanings.
+They are usually bold, black symbols with a white background.
+ANSI recognizes four types of safety symbols: hazard alerting symbols, mandatory action symbols, prohibition symbols, and informational symbols.
+Providing employees with training on the specific symbols used in the facility will help them quickly learn their meaning.
 This is critical for safety because it makes it easier to convey a specific safety message to as many people as possible.
-Even those who can’t read or don’t know the language can quickly understand the meaning of these safety symbols.
+Even those who can't read or don't know the language can quickly understand the meaning of these safety symbols.

 ANSI Z535.4 | Product Safety Signs and Labels